ehsan/act-crawl-url-list/README.md

-# act-crawl-url-list
+# apify-subscene-crawler

-Apify act to crawl a list of URLs and extracts data from each of the pages, either using Chrome headless browser or using a simple HTTP request.
+Apify act to crawl a subscene.com for a specified set of languages.

 The act accepts input of application/json content type with the following body: